What is Amniocentesis?

-Amniocentesis is a procedure in which a fine needle is passed through the maternal abdomen and uterine wall into the amniotic fluid around the fetus in order to obtain a sample of the amniotic fluid.
-Cells within the amniotic fluid have the same genetic material as the fetus and can therefore be tested for genetic abnormalities such as Down syndrome.
+Amniocentesis is a procedure in which a fine needle is passed through the maternal abdomen and uterine wall to collect some amniotic fluid from around the fetus.
+Cells within the amniotic fluid have the same genetic material as the fetus and can therefore be tested for specific chromosomal and genetic conditions.

-- Increased nuchal translucency or other abnormal ultrasound findings
+- Increased nuchal translucency or other ultrasound findings

-- Family history of a chromosomal abnormality or other genetic disorder
+- Family history of a chromosomal or genetic condition

-- Parents are known carriers for a genetic disorder
+- Individuals/couples are known carriers of a genetic condition

 How is it performed?

-An ultrasound examination is first performed to a) confirm the dates, b) to assess the position of the placenta, and c) assess the baby for ultrasound signs of chromosomal abnormality such as Down Syndrome.
+An ultrasound examination is first performed to a) confirm the dates, b) to assess the position of the placenta, and c) assess the baby for ultrasound signs related to genetic/chromosomal differences.
 The test is performed at the ultrasound clinic by an Obstetrician Gynaecologist Sonologist (specialist ultrasound doctor).

 When is it performed?